top of page

 5. Integration opportunities for au pairs

 5. Open communication with the host family: A good relationship with the host family is essential for successful integration.
-Regular discussions about expectations and needs help to ensure that both sides feel comfortable.
+Regular discussions about expectations and needs help ensure that both sides feel comfortable.

 6. FAQ (Au Pair Visa)